div88/mws-restaurant/README.md

 * Clone or download the project from [here](https://github.com/div88/mws-restaurant.git)
 * Type 'npm install' in terminal to install all the necessary packages.
-* To serve up the site files on your local computer using HTTP server, depending on the version of Python you have In a terminal,
+* To serve up the site files on your local computer using HTTP server, depending on the version of Python you have In a terminal:
     1. check the version of Python you have: `python -V`.
     2. If you have Python 2.x: `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
     3. For Python 3.x, you can use `python3 -m http.server 8000`.
     4. If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.
     5. With your server running, visit the site: `http://localhost:8000`

 ### Project Specifications